 Before we begin, let us explain what this process does and why you shouldn’t have to worry about it.
 Software_Reporter_Tool.exe is standalone process that will run regardless if you are opening any Google Chrome session.
 Its job is to scan your computer for possible unwanted programs that may cause issue with Chrome.
 It will normally run a scan once a week.
 When it detects any problem, it will also run Chrome Cleanup Tool to eliminate the problem software and to fix any issue it found.

-Killing the process by clicking ending task will only temporarily stop the process from running.
+Killing the process by ending the task will only temporarily stop the process from running.
 It will always come back again.
-The most recommended way of dealing with the issue is to disable Software_Reporter_Tool.exe in Windows 10 entirely.
+The most recommended way of dealing with the issue is to disable Software_Reporter_Tool.exe in Windows 10 or Windows 11 entirely.

-There isn’t any straight-forward way of disabling Software_Reporter_Tool.exe.
-So, the only choice we have is to strip away its permission from Windows 10 so that Windows will not allow it to run when it tries to run itself.
+There isn’t a straightforward way of disabling the process, so the only choice we have is to strip away its permission from Windows so that it will not run when it tries to run itself, or block the process with a firewall or antivirus program.
 Here’s how.

 You should see a folder with a name that looks like a version number in the directory.
 Open the folder.
 Note that the version number may differ from that shown in the screenshot below.

-In the properties window, go to Security tab.
+- In the Properties window, go to the Security tab.
 Then, click on the Advanced button beside “for special permissions of advanced settings, click Advanced”.

-Click Apply and OK to apply the changes.
+- Click Apply and OK to apply the changes.
 Restart your computer for the changes to take effect.
-Doing this will completely disable Software_Reporter_Tool.exe in Windows 10 and blocking it from ever running again.
+Doing this will completely disable Software_Reporter_Tool.exe in Windows 10 or Windows 11 and prevent it from ever running again.

 Block Software_Reporter_Tool.exe with Firewall or Antivirus

-It’s worth mentioning that removing Software_Reporter_Tool.exe will not fix the issue as it will always come back again whenever Chrome updates itself.
+It’s worth mentioning that removing the process will not fix the issue, as it will always come back again whenever Chrome updates itself.

-If you have disabled Software_Reporter_Tool.exe in Windows 10, there will no longer be any program to scan for possible software conflict that may cause issue to Google Chrome.
+If you have disabled the process in Windows 10 or Windows 11, there will no longer be any program to scan for possible software conflicts that may cause issues with Google Chrome.
 When a problem occurs, Chrome will crash indefinitely since it can’t fix itself.

-If that ever happen to you, you can try to reinstall Chrome and see if it resolves the issue.
-If it doesn’t work, revert the changes you made by granting the permissions for Software_Reporter_Tool.exe to run in Windows 10.
+If that ever happens to you, you can try reinstalling Chrome and see if it resolves the issue.
+If it doesn’t work, revert the changes you made by granting the permissions for Software_Reporter_Tool.exe to run again in Windows 10 or Windows 11.